uiri/fffll/README.md

 A boolean expression optionally starts with a ! and is delimited by ( and ) and conists of one or more comparison expressions.
 If there is more than one comparison expression in a boolean expression they will be joined using the | (or) or the & (and) logical operators.
 If a boolean expression starts with a !, the expression inside of the ( and ) will be evaluated and then negated.

 A comparison expression may or may not be delimited by ( and ).
 Comparison expressions consist of two values joined using one of the comparison operators: = < > ? ~. =, < and > are the equality, less than and greater than operators respectively. ? is the typeof operator and will evaluate to true if both values have the same type -- if both values are key-value lists, all named keys in the second value must be present in the first value or the comparison expression will evaluate to false.
-The second value of a ~ must be a regular expression; the comparison expression will evaluate whether or not the first value matches the regular expression.
+The ~ operator takes a value before it and a regular expression after it.
+This is one of the only contexts in which regular expressions are permitted.

 Two comparison expressions joined by a | will be evaluated to true if one of them is true.
 Two comparison expressions joined by a & will be evaluated to true if both of them are true.
 When evaluating a boolean expression, all comparison expressions are evaluated and then the results are reduced using their joining operator going from left to right.
 For example, where c is a comparison expression, (c|c&c|c) will be evaluated as (((c|c)&c)|c).